glorkpixels/sakai-downloader-merger/CONTRIBUTING.md

 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

-## Getting Help

-Join us in the [Auth0 Community](https://community.auth0.com) and post your question there in the correct category with a descriptive tag.